India's Reliance jumps as results show consumer business thriving

 Reliance’s consumer business should see earnings growth of 18 percent over the next two years, Morgan Stanley said in a report.

-The strong earnings growth and outlook for the consumer arm drove shares in Reliance up more than 4.2 percent on Friday.
+The strong earnings growth and outlook for the consumer arm drove shares in Reliance up as much as 4.9 percent on Friday.

-Reliance has two segments to its consumer business - retail and telecom.
-While its relatively new telecom start-up named Jio has grown rapidly via offering cut-price data plans, its retail business that has been around for over a decade has now begun to grow quickly too.

-Organised retail turned a profit in fiscal year 2014 but its contribution to the overall pie was tiny at the time.
+In a speech in the western state of Gujarat, its chairman Mukesh Ambani laid out plans to deepen the conglomerate’s commitment to retail by creating a new commerce platform, blending online retail with brick and mortar stores, that aims to empower India’s unorganized retail sector to compete against the likes of Amazon.com (AMZN.O) and Walmart-owned (WMT.N) rival Flipkart.

+The company is testing devices for small shopkeepers that act as payment systems and which also integrate into Reliance’s wholesale network, enabling better inventory management.

-On Thursday, Reliance said its retail business saw revenue doubling to 356 billion rupees ($5 billion) in the last quarter, while earnings before interest and taxes more than tripled from the year-ago period to 15 billion rupees.
+Reliance said on Thursday that its retail business saw revenue doubling to 356 billion rupees ($5 billion) in the last quarter, while earnings before interest and taxes more than tripled from the year-ago period to 15 billion rupees.

 The “kind of growth and sales we are seeing clearly point to a major growth phase in retail for Reliance,” said Abneesh Roy, a senior retail analyst at domestic broking firm Edelweiss.

-Meanwhile, the billionaire Mukesh Ambani-controlled company saw EBIT from its telecom business more than doubling to 23.69 billion rupees in the quarter.
+Meanwhile, the Ambani-controlled company saw earnings before interest and tax from its telecom business more than doubling to 23.69 billion rupees in the quarter.

-Jio has won over 280 million subscribers since launching in September 2016, while Reliance said it now operates close to 10,000 retail stores across the country. ($1 = 71.1510 Indian rupees) (Reporting by Promit Mukherjee; Editing by Gopakumar Warrier)
+In December, India rolled out new foreign investment restrictions for its e-commerce sector to prevent predatory pricing and deep discounting, the curbs follow intense lobbying by India’s many millions of small shopkeepers and the middlemen who serve them.

+Mukesh also called on the government on Friday to stop the rise of “data colonization.”